Reviews You Can Rely On

 Credit: Jenna Ammerman

-Should I Buy this Bike?
+Should I Buy This Bike?

 The Canyon Neuron CF 8.0 is a reasonably priced 130mm travel bike that leans a little bit towards the XC side of the trail riding spectrum.
 This bike is an absolute blast to ride on the right terrain and trails, it rolls fast, climbs like a rocket ship, and has a zesty personality.
 Lightweight, lively, quick, and fun were words often used by our testers to describe its performance.
 Its somewhat conservative geometry gives it razor-sharp handling and a distinctly poppy and flick-able character.
-It's also quite capable on the descents, though it's held back slightly by its steeper head tube angle and the less aggressive stock tire specification; skilled riders can still negotiate rowdy terrain with finesse and calculated approach.
-The spec of Maxxis Forekaster tires along with a narrower rear rim reveals Canyon's XC-trail intentions for the Neuron.
-Otherwise, this bike's build is impressive, and the price to performance ratio is through the roof.
+It's also quite capable on the descents, though it's held back slightly by its steeper head tube angle and the less aggressive stock tire specification; skilled riders can still negotiate rowdy terrain with finesse and a calculated approach.
+The spec of Maxxis Forekaster tires, along with a narrower rear rim, reveals Canyon's XC-trail intentions for the Neuron.
+Otherwise, this bike's build is impressive, and the price-to-performance ratio is through the roof.
 If you're looking for a user-friendly mid-travel trail bike that's a blast to ride in all but the gnarliest of terrain, the Neuron CF 8.0 is an affordable option to consider.

 canyon neuron cf 8.0 - the neuron excels on the climbs and performs well on the descents on...